Regent Law Moot Court

-Director of Hospitality & Public Relations
+Director of Hospitality and Administrative Liaison

-The Moot Court Board seeks qualified and highly motivated law students driven to enhance the appellate advocacy program of Regent Law.
-The Moot Court Board annually accepts associates from the rising second year class and qualified part time rising third year students in the spring semester.
+The Moot Court Board seeks qualified and highly-motivated law students driven to enhance the appellate advocacy program of Regent Law.
+The Moot Court Board annually accepts associates from the rising second-year class and qualified, part-time, rising third-year students in the spring semester.
 Associate applications will be available in April, and only several strong candidates will be granted interviews.
 Associates are not automatically promoted to board members but must also undergo the board application process in the spring.

 Board membership selection requires a separate and additional application process and is conducted in the spring semester.
-Second year students and part-time third year students may apply.
+Second-year students and part-time, third-year students may apply.
 Board applications will be available in March, and only several strong candidates will be granted interviews.

 Associate and board applicants must meet several criteria in order to be considered.
 These criteria will be delineated in the applications.
 A few of those criteria include:

 - Enrollment in, wait-listed in, or completion of the Appellate Advocacy course with a grade of B- or higher.